rdohms/Tweester/readme.txt

 * Possible to exclude users from list
 * New internal structure
 * Force update of authors

+= 0.3 =
+* Better CSS rules and HTML in list
+* More information in settings page about scheduled updates
+* Option to clear authors table

 == To Do ==